ngandrass/truenas-spindown-timer/README.md

                  drive and never issue a spindown command for it.
                  In manual mode [-m]: Only monitor the specified drives.
                  Multiple drives can be given by repeating the -i switch.
+  -s TIMEOUT   : Shutdown timeout, if no drive is active for TIMEOUT seconds,
+                 the system will be shut down
   -h           : Print this help message.
 ```